How to Calculate Player Efficiency Rating (PER)

 Keep an Eye on PER

-Now that you have a better understanding of how to calculate PER and why it’s useful for handicapping basketball, you’ll know what to do with the numbers when you see them.
+Now that you have a better understanding of how to calculate PER and why it’s useful for handicapping basketball, you’ll know what to do with the numbers when you see them, which will help if you’re betting with your own bankroll, or using something like the ESPN BET promo code.

 For more articles like this, visit our how-to section to keep advancing your sports betting knowledge.